manjudr2018/FUTURE_DS_02/README.md

 - **Power Query (M)** → Data cleaning & transformation
 - **DAX** → Calculated columns & measures
 - **GitHub** → Project showcase

 ---

-## 📌 How to Use
-1. Clone or download this repository.
-2. Open the `.pbix` file in **Power BI Desktop**.
-3. Interact with the dashboard using filters and visuals.

----